Shetura36/Data698/README.md

 ### R Markdown Files

 Data 698 - Part 1 - Process Private Data
-- Input files used by this file is not published in this repository for security reasons
+- Input files used by this process file is not published in this repository for security reasons.

 Data 698 - Part 2 - Data Exploration, Metrics, and Imputation
 - Input file: Data/preprocessed_transactions_anonymized.csv